-As visible in the mine plan (Table 74: Mine production p) selective mining predominates the first years of production.
+As visible in the mine production plan, selective mining predominates the first years of production.
 This is necessary for the targeted development of the mine to its deepest levels in connection with the fastest possible start of the backfill operation.
 Although the selective mining is targeted on the extraction of higher grade ores within the first years of operation, ore quality and grade are still on a high level.
-From operational year 20 on, a constant 1,800 t of Li can be achieved with a maximum mine production of about 600.000 t/a.
+From the 20th year of operation, a constant outure of 1,800 t/a Li can be achieved with a maximum mine production of 600,000 t/a.

-The following Table 74: Mine production p summarizes the mine production plan.
+The following table summarizes the mine production plan.